 The final step in this process is choosing how your dog will rest after euthanasia.
 Both burial and cremation options are discussed in greater detail in our Dog Cremation article.

 This is a tough time for you, your family, and the other animals in your home.
 Be sure to take the time to process this loss and take care of yourselves.
 After all, your dog is your family, and losing a family member is life changing.
-Visit our article on Dealing With The Death of Your Dog to learn more and we invite you to leave your stories below in the comments to receive Pet Grief Support forum to talk with others dealing with the sadness associated with the loss of a beloved pet.
+Visit our article on Dealing With The Death of Your Dog to learn more and we invite you to leave your stories below in the comments to receive Pet Grief Support topic in our community to talk with others dealing with the sadness associated with the loss of a beloved pet.